hirosystems/clarinet/components/clarity-vscode/README.md

 ### Structure

 The LSP has two main parts: the client and the server.
-This two part will run differents environments:
+This two part will run different environments:
 - VSCode Web: in a WebWorkers
 - VSCode Desktop: in a Node.js environments